Docs·2ac88ac·Updated Apr 9, 2026·48 ADRs

 request_created - New request in community

-• Notifies community members (future)
+• Notifies all active community members (except requester) via new_request

 norm_proposed - New norm proposed